-Liverpool’s newly rebuilt Everyman Theatre has won the prestigious RIBA Stirling Prize for best new building of the year.
+We are proud to announce that Liverpool’s newly rebuilt Everyman Theatre has won the prestigious RIBA Stirling Prize for best new building of the year.

 Drawn from the 56 RIBA National and EU Award winners, the venue beat the five other shortlisted buildings including; London’s Shard, the Library of Birmingham, Manchester School of Art, the London Aquatics Centre and the LSE Student Centre.

-Nick Taylor, CEO of Waterman Group, commented: “We are honoured to have been part of the project team behind this prestigious award.
+Nicholas Taylor, CEO of Waterman Group, commented: “We are honoured to have been part of the project team behind this prestigious award.
 The intensive collaboration over nine years has contributed to the unique blend of historical and new design with innovative engineering making the Everyman Theatre a land mark building in the heart of Liverpool.”

 The RIBA judges highlighted the environmental design including passive natural ventilation and low energy design as one of the key aspects of the buildings success.
 They cited: “It is exceptionally sustainable; not only did the construction re-use 90% of the material from the old theatre, but all spaces are naturally ventilated including the auditorium with its 440 seats.
 Clever, out of sight concrete labyrinths supply and expel air whilst maintaining total acoustic isolation.
 It is one of the first naturally ventilated auditoria in the UK.
 The generosity of its public spaces, which, on a tight site, are unexpected and delightful, are used throughout the day and night.
 In summary, an extraordinary contribution to both theatre and the city, achieved through clever team working, where the new truly celebrates the past.”